-- 1. Indices are calculated relative to 1977 values - 2.
-1994/95 represents the financial year ending 1995, and similarly through to 2014/15, which represents the financial year ending 2015
+- 1. Indices are calculated relative to 1977 values. - 2.
+1994/95 represents the financial year ending 1995, and similarly through to 2015/16, which represents the financial year ending 2016. - 3. (p) indicates results are provisional.

-Figure 4 shows how each of these measures reflects changes since 1977 for all households, using provisional figures based on nowcast estimates for 2014/15.
+Figure 4 shows the pattern of change in each of these measures since 1977 for all households, using provisional figures based on nowcast estimates for 2015/16.

 The chart shows that income inequality trends in the UK have been very similar on all 4 measures.
-Some year-onyear movements may reflect survey volatility, however, it can be seen that inequality of disposable income increased in the late 1980s and, to a lesser extent, during the late 1990s during periods of faster growth in income from employment and fell in the early 1990s during a period of slower growth in employment income.
+Some year-on-year movements may reflect survey volatility; however, inequality of disposable income increased in the late 1980s and, to a lesser extent, during the late 1990s, during periods of faster growth in income from employment, and fell in the early 1990s during a period of slower growth in employment income.

 Since the turn of the millennium, changes in income inequality have been relatively small compared with previous decades.
 In the early 2000s, income inequality fell.
 This was in part due to faster growth in income from earnings and self-employment income at the bottom end of the income distribution.
 Policy changes, such as increases in the national minimum wage, increases in tax credit payments, and the increase in National Insurance contributions in 2003/04 are also likely to have had an impact.

 The most recent peak in income inequality was in 2006/07 or 2007/08 depending on the measure used.
-Since then the broad trend has been one of gradual decline in levels of inequality on each of the measures.
+Since then, the broad trend has been one of gradual decline in levels of inequality on each of the measures.